escottalexander/stablecoin-challenge/README.md

 Let's revert with `Lending_InvalidAmount()` right at the start if someone attempts to use the function with the `amount` parameter set to 0.
 We also want to revert if the sender doesn't have the `amount` of collateral they are requesting.

-Now let's reduce the senders collateral (in the mapping) and send it back to their address.
+Now let's reduce the sender's collateral (in the mapping) and send it back to their address.

-Emit `CollateralWithdrawn` with the senders address, the amount they withdrew and the `currentPrice` from the DEX.
+Emit `CollateralWithdrawn` with the sender's address, the amount they withdrew and the `currentPrice` from the DEX.

 Excellent!
 Re-deploy your contract with `yarn deploy` but first shut down and restart `yarn chain`.
 We want to do a fresh deploy of all the contracts so that they each have correct constructor parameters.
 Now try out your methods from the front end and see if you need to make any changes.